 - Official report of scores on the Graduate Record Examination.
 Please have test scores sent directly from the Educational Testing Service.
-Subject tests may also be required by some departments. *Note: The biology department has moved to test-optional admissions for its graduate program and no longer requires GRE general test or subject test score submission.
+Subject tests may also be required by some departments. *Note: The biology and chemistry departments have department has moved to test-optional admissions for its graduate program and no longer requires GRE general test or subject test score submission.

 - For applicants whose first language is not English, official report of the TOEFL or IELTS score.
 Required minimum scores are 100 on the TOEFL internet-based test or 7.0 on the IELTS.
 Please have all scores sent directly from the Educational Testing Service.

 In addition to the requirements above, international applicants for graduate admission must:

 - Provide certification of your undergraduate degree from your undergraduate institution, in the original language and English, including date of conferral, degree title and major.

 - Provide an official transcript from your undergraduate institution, which should include an explanation of the credit and grading system as well as appropriate translations of coursework or grading as necessary.